Actos Lawsuit Lawyers and Attorneys

 Most dangerous drug cases hinge on expert testimony.
 Among other things, in a failure to warn case, the expert will need to testify as to his or her opinions about causation.
 There must be sufficient scientific studies on the link between a pharmaceutical and an illness or injury for a plaintiff to prevail.

-Consult a Knowledgeable Actos Attorney for Your Product Liability Claim
+Consult a Knowledgeable Actos Attorney in Chicago

 If you developed bladder cancer or another serious side effect due to the use of Actos, the product liability lawyers at Moll Law Group are available to help you pursue compensatory damages.
 These may include medical bills, lost income, out-of-pocket expenses, pain and suffering, and mental anguish.
 In some cases, it may be appropriate to bring a medical malpractice lawsuit against a doctor who was provided with adequate warnings.
 Our lawyers represent consumers around the nation, including in states such as California, Florida, New York, Missouri, Ohio, Texas, and Arizona.
 Call us at 312-462-1700 or contact us via our online form for a free consultation with an Actos attorney.